phakawatTER/automate-fpl-sheet/README.md

 # fpl-line-bot

 fpl-line-bot is LINE bot which is integrated with FPL APIs (Fantasy Premiere League).
 The bot support various command to process and send back flex message back to LINE group.
+We also support broadcasting line-up and gameweek reminder which will be automated sent to LINE groups that subscribe to H2H league

+## <font color="orange">TODO</font>

+- We'll support classic league in the future so we user can use with any league

 ### List of Commands